 "Plan Your Work, Work Your Plan"

-Environmental problems, such as nonpoint source pollution, often cut across media and political jurisdictions.
-Consequently, environmental mitigation and protection require a comprehensive and collaborative approach that works with a multitude of programs, departments and agencies.
+Environmental concerns, such as nonpoint source pollution, often cut across political jurisdictions.
+Consequently, environmental mitigation and protection require a comprehensive and collaborative, partnership approach that works with a multitude of programs, departments and agencies.

-The watershed approach provides a framework for coordinating and integrating the myriad programs and resources.
+A watershed approach provides a framework for coordinating and integrating the myriad of programs and resources.
 This approach directs the focus on water quality in a geographic area delineated by a watershed.
-Watershed planning takes the watershed approach to the next level – the creation of a plan to assess and address water quality issues in a given watershed.
+Watershed planning takes the watershed approach to the next level – the creation of a plan to assess and address water and soil quality issues in each watershed.

-These locally-led plans provide important information to citizens about the point and nonpoint source pollution impacting the water resources within a given watershed.
+These locally-led plans provide important information to citizens about point and nonpoint sources of pollution that are impacting the water resources within a given watershed.
 Watershed planning is at the heart of successful water quality restoration and protection.

 Watershed Planning Assistance